Effect of increasing the ramification on pseudo-deformation rings: Introduction

 \subsection{Wayfinding}

-In section~\ref{prelimsec}, we collect definitions and background results that we use in the rest of the article.
-In particular, we define the pseudo-deformation rings that we use (subsection~\ref{pdsubsec}), introduce the notion of Generalized Matrix Algebras (GMAs) and collect the properties that we need (subsection~\ref{gmasubsec}).
-We also review reducibility properties of pseudo-representations (subsection~\ref{reducesubsec}) and properties of deformation rings residually reducible, non-split representations (subsection~\ref{nonsplitsubsec}).
-In section~\ref{repsec}, we analyze when a pseudo-representation arises from a representation.
-In section~\ref{ramsec}, we study how the pseudo-deformation ring changes after enlarging the set of ramifying primes.
-In section~\ref{heckesec}, we apply results from section~\ref{ramsec} to prove an $R=\TT$ theorem and also give some examples where the hypotheses of the theorem are satisfied.
+In \S\ref{prelimsec}, we collect definitions and background results that we use in the rest of the article.
+In \S\ref{pdsubsec}, we introduce the pseudo-deformation rings which we will be working with throughout the article.
+In \S\ref{gmasubsec}, we introduce the notion of Generalized Matrix Algebras (GMAs) and collect results which will be used in the rest of the article.
+In \S\ref{reducesubsec}, we introduce the notion of reducible pseudo-characters and study its properties.
+In \S\ref{nonsplitsubsec}, we review the definition and properties of the deformation ring of a residually reducible non-split representation.
+In \S\ref{galsubsec}, we prove some additional results for Galois groups which will be used later.
+In \S\ref{repsec}, we analyze when a pseudo-representation arises from a representation.
+In \S\ref{ramsec}, we study how the pseudo-deformation ring changes after enlarging the set of ramifying primes.
+In \S\ref{heckesec}, we apply results from \S\ref{ramsec} to prove an $R=\TT$ theorem and also give some examples where the hypotheses of the theorem are satisfied.

-Before proceeding further, let us first fix some more notation and conventions, in addition to the ones established above, which we will use throughout the paper.